Nerodia erythrogaster neglecta: Diet and feeding behavior

 The snakes feed on frogs, tadpoles, salamanders, small fish, and maybe crayfish (crawdads).

-Adults have been observed hunting in small groups, although this behavior is rarely seen.

-An entire colony of all age/size classes has once been observed just underwater, foraging together in the shallows of a small woodland shrub swamp, their heads moving back and forth with mouths open, even along with a few common water snakes.
-They were apparently foraging for tadpoles.

 Peak foraging times are 900–1300 hrs with a secondary, smaller peak between 1700–1900 hrs, depending on weather conditions.
 Nocturnal foraging has been observed in the southern part of the range, and after hot, humid summer days in the northern sector.

 Prey species are caught in water and on land, often far from wetlands.
 The snakes find food in the woods after the late spring rains, especially if there is a high water table, cover items and chimney crayfish burrows.

 Rivers, farm ditches, small streams, rocky areas and any fast-moving waters are avoided.
 Adjacent ditches and streams are often used, especially if enhanced by beaver and muskrat activity.

 Geographic range and conservation status

-The population of copperbelly water snakes that lives in southern Michigan, northeastern Indiana, and northwestern Ohio has been listed as threatened by the US Fish And Wildlife Service (USFWS).
+The population of copperbelly water snakes that lives in southern Michigan, northeastern Indiana (north of 40 degrees latitude in that state), and northwestern Ohio has been listed as threatened by the US Fish And Wildlife Service (USFWS).
 They are listed as endangered by the states of Michigan, Ohio and Indiana.
 Another population of these snakes lives in southwestern Indiana and adjacent Illinois and Kentucky, and southeastern Indiana.
 That population is not listed as threatened by the USFWS, but is protected by conservation agreements with State Departments of Natural Resources, various other State and Federal agencies, and coal companies.

-Reasons that lead to being threatened
+Threats

-Habitat Loss or Degradation
+Habitat loss or degradation

 These snakes have declined mainly because of the drainage, pollution, loss and filling over of their lowland swamp habitat and clearing of adjacent upland woods where they spend the winter (hibernation sites).